 - Step Seven: Each strand of hair is hand-tied.
 The hair is now designed for the child’s request.

 Cut-a-thons offer the opportunity to collect hair donations from many individuals at the same time during an event.
 Interested in organizing a cut-a-thon to benefit the kids?
 Click the button below!

 Help spread the word about donating hair!
 Now you've made the decision to donate your own hair, why not promote your experience?
-You can further your support by purchasing a fun Wigs 4 Kids t-shirt when you send in your hair donation.
+You can further your support by purchasing a fun Maggie's Wigs 4 Kids t-shirt when you send in your hair donation.
 Click the pictures below to view t-shirts up close.
 T-shirts can be ordered on our hair donation form.

 *PLEASE NOTE: Children’s t-shirt sizes run small – order one size up.*